 Another memorable outing we had together was in 1991, when Dennis took both of us to the National Theatre for my birthday.
 When we arrived at the theatre, I suddenly couldn’t remember if I had blown out the candle in my bedroom.
 I was horrified at the thought of burning down my uncle’s house.
 I started to fret, and I whispered my worries to Simon.
 We spent the evening giving each other panicked looks.
 I even went to the pay phones at intermission, figuring that if the answering machine picked up, the house was probably still intact.
 After the play ended, Simon and I both urged Dennis to take us home.
 He wanted to get coffee and dessert, so we continued to suffer together.
 Of course, everything was fine when we arrived back at the house, or I wouldn’t be writing this.
 Dennis would have murdered me!
 Simon couldn’t help telling Dennis all about it later, though.

-I was lucky enough to visit Simon at his pottery studio when he was painting the pair of delft shoes for the drawing room (see photo below).
+I was lucky enough to visit Simon at his pottery studio when he was painting a pair of delft shoes for the drawing room.
 They were meant to belong to Mrs. Jervis, and they were left by the fireplace in “The First Position.”
 Simon made many pieces for 18 Folgate Street, including the fireplace tiles in the master bedroom, depicting the neighbors who lived in Spitalfields.
 He made many obelisks, and there was also a series of mugs based on late 18th century semi-industrial ware.
 I have one of these mugs, brought to me by Dennis on his final trip to San Francisco.

 The last time I saw Simon was in 1992.
 He was still burning bright, but he was dying of AIDS.
 He passed away on December 26, 1993, at the age of 28.
 Dennis died six years and one day later.
 Their work and my memories remain.